atharv0107/crop-advisory-system/README.md

 ---

+---

 ## 🧪 Testing & Experiment
-**Goal:** Observe if a user can easily find the market prices feature without help.

-* **Result:** The user successfully found the feature in under 10 seconds.
-* **Feedback:** The user felt the text size was good, but suggested making the "Alerts" button slightly larger for easier tapping on mobile.
+**Status: Work in Progress ⏳**

+We are currently conducting 10 role-playing experiments to test this prototype.
+We are asking users to pretend to be different types of farmers (like an older farmer or a tech-savvy farmer) to see if they can easily use the app.

+*Feedback and the final results table will be uploaded here soon!*